ad Dei Gloriam Ministries

 [TOC] [Top of Page]

-A Bible Study Method Overview
+A Bible Study System Overview

-Comparing our conclusions against others is a very important step.
+Comparing our conclusions with others is a very important step.
 The world didn’t begin with our generation and we don’t exist in a vacuum.
 The great preacher Charles Spurgeon was especially critical of those who swore by the Spirit’s revelation during their own study of the Word, but would ignore this same Spirit’s revelation to others.
 For two thousand years, the saints of the Christian Church have spent countless hours in fervent prayer and discussion, agonizing over similar issues that we continue to face today.
-Their loyalty to the faith (many gave their lives as martyrs) led to much great literature throughout history.
+Their loyalty to the faith (many gave their lives as martyrs) led to much great doctrinal literature throughout history.
 Most important were the Creeds, Confessions and Catechisms of the Church.
 These documents are summary statements of Christian doctrine and principle articles of faith which, while subordinate in authority to the Holy Scriptures, not only help explain the Word, but act as a safeguard against heretical interpretations.
 Unfortunately, the teaching of these great documents has virtually disappeared from most modern churches.

 Our external aids should not be limited to those from the past.
 Paul writes in his letter to the Ephesians that God gave the Church pastors and teachers to build us up in the knowledge of Christ and help us become mature so that we will no longer be like infants being blown here and there by false teaching (Eph 4:11-16).
 Thus, we are to avail ourselves of these resources.

-In conclusion, we should first do our own work under the guidance of the Holy Spirit, but keep in mind that developing proper Bible interpretation skills involve careful and diligent work.
+In conclusion, we should first do our own work under the guidance of the Holy Spirit.
+In addition, we must put in the careful and diligent work necessary to develop proper Bible interpretation skills.
 This requires an understanding of the original languages, the historical background of Biblical times, a working knowledge of theology, grammatical aptitude, and a grasp of the whole context of Scripture.
 Since all readers can certainly improve their skill level, we must always review our findings against Biblical commentaries, the traditional positions of the Church, and the understanding of trusted pastors and teachers.
-In addition, all things short of the inspired inerrant Scriptures should always be subject to discernment.

 [TOC] [Top of Page]

-Unresolved Disagreements
+Resolving Disagreements

 If our disagreement is on a major doctrine or important point of Scripture, we should do our best to resolve the differences.
 We must approach any dispute with the right attitude and motivation.
 The primary goal is not to win the argument, but to gain in knowledge of the truth because of our love for God.
 We should not merely hold fast to a position just because "that’s my interpretation and I’m sticking to it".
 We must be willing to explore additional external sources and to debate opponents of our position, particularly if our deduction conflicts with the traditional stance of the Church.
 Before we initiate a Martin Luther "Here I Stand!" moment, we must employ every available process in an attempt to solve the conflict, including understanding how and why the Church historically and theologically arrived at her conclusion.
 If however, we have honestly exhausted all available means and we still find ourselves in disagreement, we must then stick to our interpretation because, as Luther said at the Diet of Worms in 1521, to go against our conscience is neither right nor safe.